ethereumjs/organization/docs/introduction.rst

-Very much related to the community efforts (W5) is the goal of making libraries generally as easily approachable as possible and so to lower the barrier to engage and minimize the need to to do one-to-one explanations on how things work.
+Very much related to the community efforts (W5) is the goal of making libraries generally as easily approachable as possible and so to lower the barrier to engage and minimize the need to do one-to-one explanations on how things work.

 Tasks include: